Up close & personal with: Your pelvic floor

 “The pelvic floor is a group of muscles that sit at the base of your pelvis like a bowl, quite literally like a floor,” explains Dr. Clampett.
 “It consists of three layers that work together to perform five major functions.”
 They are:

-1. Support.
-It directly supports your pelvic organs, which include your bladder, bowel, and uterus.
+It directly supports the internal organs of the pelvis, which include your uterus, bladder and bowel function.
 It also supports your abdominal organs against gravity and combats other pressures created in your belly (like a sneeze).

-2. Continence.
-Your pelvic floor keeps you continent, meaning it keeps your sphincters tight and your urine and feces inside you until you are ready to void.
+Your pelvic floor keeps you continent, meaning it keeps your sphincters tight and prevents the release of urine and faeces until you are ready to void.
+Without a strong pelvic floor, you may experience issues like urinary incontinence or fecal incontinence.

-3. Stability.
-Your pelvic muscles help stabilize your low back, hips, and pelvis, keeping your core strong and supported.
+Your pelvic muscles help stabilize your low back, hips, pubic bone, and pelvis, keeping your core strong and supported.
+These muscles contracting and relaxing to maintain a stable base for movement are crucial for overall body stability and balance.

 What’s pelvic floor dysfunction (PFD)?
-And what causes it?
+And what are the causes?

-“It can occur for many reasons, but most pelvic floor dysfunction is caused by the pelvic floor muscles being too tight, too weak, or a combination of both,” Dr. Clampett tells us.
+“It can occur for many reasons, but most PFD is caused by the pelvic muscles being too tight, too weak, or a combination of both,” Dr. Clampett tells us.

 Both tightness and weakness of the pelvic muscles tend to occur after childbirth or trauma to the region; these are two especially common causes of PFD.
 Other common causes include:

-What are the symptoms of pelvic floor dysfunction?
+What are the symptoms of pelvic floor dysfunction (PFD)?

-Pelvic floor dysfunction is also commonly seen in patients diagnosed with Interstitial Cystitis, a condition characterized by chronic bladder pain and pain with urination.2
+PFD is common in patients with Interstitial Cystitis, a condition known for chronic bladder pain and pain during urination.2

 “More often than not, people with PFD will present with more than one symptom – i.e. painful sex and a feeling of pelvic heaviness,” says Dr. Clampett.

-If you’re experiencing any of these symptoms, even if it’s just one, don’t ignore them.
-Talk to your provider and consider reaching out to a pelvic floor specialist.
-Your doctor may also be able to send over a referral.
+If you experience any of these symptoms, don’t ignore them.
+Consult your provider and consider contacting a pelvic floor specialist.

 “Just like any other muscle group, the pelvic floor can be strengthened if it is weak or lengthened if it is tight.
 Furthermore, pelvic floor dysfunction CAN be fully resolved, but it is important that you know what is going on with your pelvic floor and that you are doing the correct exercises,” Dr. Clampett explains.